kumahq/kuma-website/docs/README.md

 ![Universal Control Plane diagram](/images/diagrams/diagram-universal-cp@2x.jpg)

-Built on top of Envoy, Kuma is a modern control plane to orchestrate L4/L7 traffic, including Microservices and Service Mesh.
+Built on top of Envoy, Kuma is a modern control plane for Microservices and Service Mesh.
+Universal for both VMs and Kubernetes.

 :::

 ::: slot feature-block-content-2

-### Powerful Policies
+### Intuitive Policies

 ![Universal Control Plane diagram](/images/diagrams/diagram-powerful-policies@2x.jpg)

-Out of the box Ingress and Service Mesh service management policies for security, observability, routing, and more.
+Easy to use Service Mesh policies for security, observability, routing, and more.
+Low operational overhead with multi-tenancy since day one.
 :::

 ::: slot feature-block-content-3